hargoniX/bachelor/thesis/thesis.typ

 There is one drawback to this approach: To find an `Add` instance all of the types involved have to be known.
 Otherwise, the trait system cannot know whether to use the first or the second instance.
-While it is very likely that the compiler already knows the input types it is much less likely that it will be able to figure out the output type on its own.
+While it is very likely that the compiler already knows the input types, it is much less likely that it will be able to figure out the output type on its own.
 This would force users to put explicit type annotations to make the instance search succeed.
 To make using this trait easier we can use so-called associated types, similar to functional dependencies in Haskell typeclasses: